 You’re an out-of-possession landlord.
-To satisfy NYC sidewalk laws, the agreement you have with your tenants specifies that they’re responsible for, among other duties, snow and ice removal from the sidewalks in front of your building.
+To satisfy NYC sidewalk law, the agreement you have with your tenants specifies that they’re responsible for, among other duties, snow and ice removal from the sidewalks in front of your building.

 For years, courts have held that shifting that responsibility to tenants insulated building owners from slip-and-fall liability, as well as other injuries related to the maintenance of the sidewalk in front of a building.

-A Plaintiff Falls in Brooklyn
+A Plaintiff Falls on an Icy Brooklyn Sidewalk

 In a case that took decades to reach the New York Court of Appeals, the plaintiff sued the tenant, property owners and others after slipping on an icy sidewalk adjacent to a Brooklyn storefront.